Kapiolani Townhouse

 No analysis available

-I searched the remarks for an explicit number of elevators, including phrases like "4 elevators," "four elevators," and "multiple elevators."
-The listings confirm the building has elevator access, but none state how many elevators are in the building.
-Because no count is provided, the number remains unknown.
+I searched the remarks for an explicit number of elevators or wording like "multiple elevators."
+The listings confirm elevator access, but none state how many elevators the building has.
+Because this is a numeric field and no count appears in the remarks, the exact value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.